 Check out our guide on How to Write a Blog Post Fast in 15 mins Without Losing Quality for more tips to write fast.

 If you don’t have time to write your DIY blog posts, you can always outsource the writing to a freelance writer.

 There are a few places you can find freelance writers:

 4. Add Images

-Images are an important part of any how to start a DIY blog post.
+Images are an important part of any DIY blog post.
 They help break up the text and make your posts more visually appealing.

-When adding images to your how to start a DIY blog posts, be sure to add alt text.
-Alt text is a brief description of an image that is used by screen readers for people who are visually impaired.
+When adding images to your DIY blog post, be sure to add alt text.
+Alt text is a brief description of an image that is used by screen readers for visually impaired people.
 But it is also used by search engines to understand what the image is about.